Collections of residual waste material and site deposit

 CHRISTMAS TREES COLLECTION

-Before being placed at the curb, natural trees must be placed at the curb without their decorations and not wrapped in plastic bags.
+Before being placed at the curb, the natural tree must be stripped of its ornements and must not be wrapped in any plastic bags.

-A special collection of Christmas trees is planned in all residential areas onlyon Thursday, January 14, 2021.
-Note that the operation may extend a few days.
+A special Christmas tree collection is planned in all residential areas on Thursday 12 January 2023.
+Please note that the tree collection operation may take place over several days.

 BULKY WASTE COLLECTION

-Bulky waste collection is scheduled every third Thursday of each month between 7 am and 6 pm.
+Large waste collection takes place every 3rd Thursday of the month between 7 a.m. and 6 p.m.

-The materials accepted in the collection of bulky waste:
+The materials accepted in the large waste collection are:

-• Renovation materials or demolition debris (see Dry Materials Depot)
+– Renovation materials or demolition debris (see dry material drop-off)

 TREE BRANCH PICKUP